parisba/SAConEU19/SAConBerlin2019_presentation.md

 * Do you work with 'software architects'?
 * Are you a 'software architect'?

 ^ MARS: We both have a lot of experience in qualitative research.
 So this talk takes that approach, mostly.
 And we'll touch on the implications of what we've found.
+We formed the survey around a bunch of tentpole questions, like these.

 ---